 Please note that we have done this analysis with the only purpose of screening good companies.
-Analysis done is completely on a quantitative basis.
-No suggestions are being made to directly go and invest in the top-scoring companies of this analysis.
-We suggest that one should perform a qualitative analysis of top-scoring companies in this analysis and take investment decisions based on risk profile.
+Research done is entirely on a quantitative basis.
+This analysis does not recommend investing directly in the highest-scoring companies.
+To make investment decisions based on risk profiles, one should perform a qualitative analysis of top-scoring companies in this analysis.

 - UltraTech Cement- Rs.
 1,94,198 Cr.

 - Shree Cement- Rs.
 1,02,501 Cr.